Ghurtchu/blabbermouth/README.md

           }
      }
      ```
-   - once `Support` clicks to the special user request, UI must send the `JoinUser` as websocket message so that it gets filtered out for other `Support` agents, at the same time UI must send another request in `step 4` (details in `step 4`)
+   - once `Support` clicks to the special user request, UI must send the `JoinUser` as websocket message so that it gets filtered out for other `Support` agents, at the same time UI must send another request to `ChatServer` - `step 4` (details in `step 4`)
    `JoinUser` looks like
    ```json
     {